Optimization Hyper-parameter Laws for Large Language Models: Optimization Hyper-parameter Laws

+This subsection provides a qualitative fixed-model illustration of the simplified \abbr{}.
+The main predictive evaluation of the paper is deferred to the held-out and extrapolation benchmarks in Secs.~4 and~5.

 We apply \abbr{} in Eqn.~\eqref{eq:optlaw} to fit the training loss of an $8\times0.1$B MoE model~\citep{zhao2024longskywork,wei2024skywork}.
 The decision to use an MoE model over a dense model is based on two key factors: (1) many state-of-the-art LLMs~\citep{achiam2023gpt,deepseekai2024deepseekv2,reid2024gemini,yang2024qwen2,bai2023qwen} employ MoE architectures, reflecting current trends, and (2) MoE models are computationally more efficient, allowing faster experimentation within our computational constraints.
 In this experiment, we fix the model and batch sizes (both with a token length and batch size of 1024) while varying the token quantities from the RedPajama-v2 dataset~\citep{together2023redpajama}: 3B, 6B, 10B, and 30B tokens.
 We adjust the warmup steps and peak LRs to analyze their impact on final loss.
 The LR schedule $\eta(t)$ linearly increases to a peak LR $\eta_{\operatorname{max}}$ during warmup, followed by a linear decay to zero in the cooldown phase.
 The warmup steps are denoted by $a$.

-The fitting error of \abbr{} was kept below $0.5\%$, making the predicted loss nearly identical to the actual loss.
-The results are illustrated in the contour plot in Fig.~\ref{fig:toyexample}, which demonstrates that as the training data size increases, the optimal hyper-parameter range expands.
-This implies that with sufficient data, model training becomes more robust to hyper-parameter variations.
-Additionally, the impact of warmup steps on the final results decreases as the data size increases, corroborating the numerical observations from~\cite{gupta2023continual,ibrahim2024simple}.
-However, it is critical to ensure that the warmup steps are not too small, as this can cause a sharp increase in training loss, evident on the left side of the plots in Fig.~\ref{fig:toyexample}.
+Here and below, the normalized peak LR means the peak LR divided by the reference scale used in our fitting procedure (see Appendix~\ref{sec:fitted-coeff}).